Austin

 aregan@winstead.com

 Andrew Regan is a member of Winstead’s Real Estate Finance, Default Resolution & Servicing Practice Group.
-He has experience representing commercial real estate clients in transactions and planning and zoning matters.
-His experience includes representing developers, borrowers, lenders and landlords in the financing, leasing, sale and purchase of property and in securing land development approvals.
+He has experience representing real estate clients in a wide range of real estate related matters.
+His experience includes, but is not limited to, representing borrowers, developers, landlords, lenders, and tenants in the financing, leasing, purchase, and sale of real estate and in securing land development approvals.

 Representative Experience

-Land Use and Development: Represents clients in obtaining land use approvals for multi-million-dollar development projects, including zoning variances, rezoning, and site plan approvals.
+Land Use and Development: Representation of clients in obtaining land use approvals for multi-million-dollar development projects, including zoning variances, rezoning, and site plan approvals.

-Affordable Housing: Provides counsel to developers on affordable housing projects, including acquisition, conversion, and financing.
+Affordable Housing: Representation of developers on affordable housing projects, including but not limited to acquisitions, conversions, and financing.

 Search Tips: